kevin0932/demon/README.md

   2. Folder "experiments" includes the preliminary experiments that were done in the beginning of the thesis, mainly including the trials on DeMoN learnt depth/flow.
   3. Folder "experiment_scripts_for_ETH3D" includes some statistics scripts for experiments with ETH3D datasets in the last stage of the thesis;

-Please ignore the duplicated scripts in other folders if there are any.
+Please ignore the scripts that are not mentioned in any README files and the duplicated scripts in other folders.
+Those are mainly prototyping and testing scripts for my thesis.

 Feel free to drop a line to the email: [kevin.qixuan.zhangATgmail.com]() if more explanations of the scripts are needed.